 You must resist with your silence, and your forceful but polite memorized assertions of your rights.
+Simply assert your right to remain silent and ask for an attorney in response to questioning, and do not respond otherwise.
 If the officer orders you out of the car, or arrests you, or orders you to get out of the way, cooperate with them physically while saying, “I do not consent to any search.”

 Do not physically resist or unnecessarily antagonize the officer – it will only make things worse.
 To you, the officer is a threat to your freedom that you must politely resist.
 To a police officer, your encounter is just part of the job.
 Try not to take the encounter personally – the officer likely has no personal feelings toward you whatsoever.

 Officers will often use their own expressions of annoyance with you in order to encourage you to speak, to consent to a search, or to remain present when you are free to leave.
 They may make it seem if you do not “cooperate” with them, you will go to jail, when the exact opposite is true.
 Remember that the officer is asking you to “cooperate” in your own conviction.
 If you are effectively handling the situation by remaining silent and asserting your rights, the officer may become frustrated by that alone, as the vast majority of people are not disciplined enough to remain silent when actually confronted by a police officer.
 In these situations, the officer’s annoyance may be genuine, but it means that you are performing well, not badly.

 Remember that the officer has been professionally trained to manipulate and lie to suspects in order to induce them to incriminate themselves.
 The officer also has had the opportunity to practice on a daily basis for years.
 If a police officer speaks to you, irrespective of what he may say to the contrary, you must assume that he is doing so because you are a suspect.